GameBrief · General

 Most players who struggle here are underprepared for one of two things: the Iron crafting chain, or the camp structure.
 This guide covers both.

-TL;DR: Craft Iron Pickaxe first, not weapons.
+TL;DR: Craft the Iron Pickaxe first: weapons aren't crafted from ore at all, they're found through exploration, quests, or fishing, then ascended with Tumbaga Ingots.
 Farm Divi-Divi trees for Hardwood and Sulfur Deposits for Gunpowder.
-The Iron Battleaxe handles Veteran Corsairs better than the Sword because of stagger rate.
-Israel Hands rewards evasion over parrying and heavy weapons for his recovery windows.
+Israel Hands rewards hit-and-retreat play: parry or dash the melee combo, side-dash the Poison Dash, break the Spirit Cannon's line.
 The biome takes 5-8 hours clean.
 Prioritize Rogue Buccaneers and Brethren of the Coast faction quests while here.

 The Foothills runs from level 6 to level 10, covering the full Iron gear tier.
 You unlock it by defeating Thomas Richards in the Coastal Islands.
 The boss arena opens, level 6+ crafting becomes available immediately, and the Brethren of the Coast Level 2 reputation gate drops, which means the Brigantine blueprint is purchasable the moment you make it to a vendor.